Upgrading a Heroku Data for Redis Version

 plans do not support maintenance windows.

-When promoting the new instance, there’s a chance of data loss if your applications continue writing to Redis as the failover itself happens.
-To minimize this impact, put your app on maintenance mode and pause any jobs or external tasks that write to your Redis add-on.
+When promoting the new instance, there’s a chance of data loss if your applications continue writing to KVS as the failover itself happens.
+To minimize this impact, put your app on maintenance mode and pause any jobs or external tasks that write to your KVS add-on.

 Step 1: Prepare the Upgrade